A cost-benefit analysis of cross-lingual transfer methods: Experiments

-However, this strategy does not always work.
-Almost 20\% of the examples were discarded because at least one of the delimiters was not kept in the translated context.
-An improvement would be to fine-tune the translation model with examples that include these delimiters, which we leave as future work.
+However, this strategy does not always work for open-source models.
+In some examples, at least one of the delimiters was not kept in the translated context.
+To address this problem, we fine-tune the translation model on examples that include these delimiters.
 We noticed that the open-source models translate single sentences better than multiple sentences.
 Thus, we translate each sentence in the context independently.
+Translation using a commercial API is faster and less complicated.
+We simply translate the entire context at once using the strategy explained above.

-Using a batch size equal to the number of sentences in one context, the translation process for SQuAD takes around 34 hours (approximately 1.42 examples per second), while translating FaQuAD only takes 1.5 minutes (approximately 0.8 examples per second) due to its reduced size (or approximately 1 hour for SQuAD and 5 seconds for FaQuAD using batches of size 32).
+Using a batch size equal to the number of sentences in one context, the translation process for SQuAD takes around 34 hours using an open source model and 6 hours using a commercial API, while translating GermanQuAD and ViQuAD take around 23 minutes each for the open source model and 7 minutes using a commercial API.
+FaQuAD, due to its reduced size, takes 1.5 minutes and 15 seconds, respectively.

 \textbf{NLI datasets:} NLI datasets are much easier to translate since examples are made of only two sentences, which are translated independently.
 Thus, there are no special delimiters to consider.
 The resulting translations are concatenated to form the translated example. \citet{artetxe2020} argue that translating the premise and the hypothesis separately could affect the generalization ability of the models, introducing noise into the dataset.
 Translating both sentences together would provide more context to the translation model, thus improving the translation quality.
 However, due to the difficulties mentioned above in finding delimiters of a translated text, we did not experiment with this approach.
-The translation of the MNLI dataset takes about 2 hours and 15 minutes using a batch size of 32.
-Meanwhile, the ASSIN2 translation takes approximately 1 minute for 2,448 test samples.
+The translation of the MNLI dataset with an open source model takes about 2 hours and 15 minutes, while using a commercial API takes almost 2 hours, both with a batch size of 32.
+Meanwhile, the translation of ASSIN2 and XNLI takes less than 1 minute.

+\textbf{Passage ranking datasets:} The translation of the MS MARCO dataset covers 8 different languages so far.
+The translation process was conducted equally for all selected languages and it is described in details on mMARCO work \cite{DBLP:journals/corr/abs-2108-13897}.
+In this work, we use three different languages from mMARCO: German, Portuguese and Vietnamese.
+We name the original translation process as \textit{translate-train} approach.